 Butterfly pea flower tea is an herbal tea, or a tisane drink, that naturally turns blue when steeped in water.
+See how to make this fun drink and how to make it change color.

 Butterfly Pea Flower Tea